 This product contains lead, a chemical known to the State of California to cause birth defects or other reproductive harm.

 There’s lead in my vinegar!
-Sure, I accept there is lead in my children’s toys, but in the vinegar we love on our salads…that’s alarming!
+Sure, I know there is lead in my children’s toys, but in the vinegar we love on our salads…that’s alarming!
 According to Napa Valley Naturals, makers of my favorite organic olive oil and balsamic vinegar,

 All balsamic and red wine vinegars contain naturally occurring lead.
 Lead is naturally absorbed by all things that grow in the ground, including the grapes used to make vinegar.
 Most balsamic and red wine vinegars have lead levels equal to or less than 34 parts per million.
 An average person would need to consume 1 to 2 cups of balsamic or red wine vinegar per day to reach the Proposition 65 lead level minimum threshold, which includes a 1000-fold safety margin.